shehza-d/shehza-d/README.md

 - 👋 Hi, I’m SHEHZAD
+-    Enthusiastic 💯
+MAKING CODE BENEFICIAL!
-- 👀 I’m interested in Programming, Fast Typing and Rapping
+- 👀 I’m interested in Programming and a lots of other things
-- 🌱 I’m currently learning C++, Web Development
+- 🌱 I’m currently learning C++, Web Development, JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate...
 - 📫 Reach me on Insta@shehza.d
 Looking forward to be a Computer teacher and help others😊
 <!---